jnordst/React-Portfolio/README.md

 🧹 Clean, scalable, and reusable code, featuring industry best practices

+## Known Issues
+- The Skills section doesn't work properly on some mobile devices, resulting in a the entire section not loading

 ## Credits
 I can't take full credit for the amazing design.
 While I did perform a complete project overhaul, the original design is credited to the talented Javascript Mastery https://youtu.be/0fYi8SGA20k